Sivut kuvina

 of the Fish essential

-to secure the Bounty. quantity of Fish from fishing vessels under 20 tons burthen in order to secure the Bounty:
+1549.
+The act of March, 1819, does not dispense with the ceremony of landing a certain to secure the Bounty. quantity of Fish from fishing vessels under 20 tons burthen in order to secure the Bounty: C's cir.
+31st August, 1820; V. 2, p.
+114.

 BOUNTY ON THE TONNAGE OF FISHING

 1551.
-The Bounty prescribed to be paid on Tonnage of Fishing vessels, in proportions VESSELS, that dry-cure of three-eighths to the owners or agents, and five-eighths to the crew of vessels employed four their Fish (a substitute months at sea in the Cod Fisheries of the United States, according to regulations respecting
+The Bounty prescribed to be paid on Tonnage of Fishing vessels, in proportions VESSELS, that dry-cure of three-eighths to the owners or agents, and five-eighths to the crew of vessels employed your their Fish (a substitute months at sea in the Cod Fisheries of the United States, according to regulations respecting

-the rates and payment thereof, at one dollar or more per ton-having reference to the grades for drawback on the salt used therein.) and burthen of such vessels-is not to exceed 170 dollars for any one vessel for one season, as established by the act of 2d May, 1792; (said bounty being a substitute for the drawback formerly allowed on the salt used in dry-curing codfish, and is exclusively for the benefit of those owners and crew of fishing vessels who dry-cure their fish-which dried fish receive no bounty on exportation, as pickled fish does:) C's cir.
+the rates and payment thereof, at one dollar or more per ton-having reference to the grades for drawback on the and burthen of such vessels-is not to exceed 170 dollars for any one vessel for one season, established by the act of 2d May, 1792; (said bounty being a substitute for the drawback formerly allowed on the salt used in dry-curing codfish, and is exclusively for the benefit of those owners and crew of fishing vessels who dry-cure their fish-which dried fish receive no bounty on exportation, as pickled fish does:) C's cir.
 14th November, 1792; V. 1, p.
 33.

 1552.
 An Abstract of the bounties paid to the owners and crew, on the Tonnage of Fishing vessels, in a quarter, is required to accompany the quarterly account current of Collectors: C's cir.
 14th November, 1792; V. 1, p.
 33.